mynkv/Samsung-PD-/README.md

 q0 = d;<br>
 end <br><br>

-Above code will synthesize a single flipflop as shown in the figuree below: <br><br>
+Above code will synthesize a two bit shift register as shown in the figuree below: <br><br>
 <img width="600" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/9f38bb7643eaa2609fd3595fec3307b14e36915d/%23day4/ff_1.PNG"><br><br>

+It is important to note that **non-blocking assignment should be used for sequential circuits** to avoid Synthesis Simulation mismatches.

 </details>